 Gelb Music thrived for many years.
 Over time, Henry and Norm went their separate ways, Henry eventually succumbing to cancer in 2014.

 Kevin kept the store and made it into the well known entity it is today.
 The turntable got moved to safer quarters and the La Grange ritual ceased being a daily thing.

 All things, even good things, must come to an end and Kevin decided to retire after the long tour at the end of 2014.
 He sold the store to a kindred soul, the man who owns Haight Ashbury Music so the name Gelb will still be in business as Gelb Music

-Today Kevin sent me an email which said, in part:
+Today Kevin sent this writer an email which said, in part: